🎧 Listen to the AI podcast version of this article.

 AWS Best Practices: 3-Tier Infrastructure

-One of the most common infrastructure patterns is the 3-tier infrastructure.
-This pattern divides the infrastructure into 3 separate layers: one public and 2 private layers.
-The idea is that the public layer acts as a shield to the private layers.
-Anything in the public layers is publicly accessible but stuff in the private layers is only accessible from inside the network.
+The three-tier architecture pattern is a common infrastructure design that divides the infrastructure into three layers: one public and two private layers.
+The public layer acts as a shield to the private layers, which are only accessible from within the network.

-For this AWS best practices post we have chosen to split up our network across 3 availability zones.
-This gives us high availability and redundancy.
-If one of the availability zones is unavailable for whatever reason our application would not be affected as traffic would flow to the other 2 availability zones.
+According to the AWS Well-Architected pillars, we split our network across three availability zones, which gives us high availability and redundancy.
+If one of the availability zones is unavailable for whatever reason, our application would not be affected as traffic would flow to the other two availability zones.

-In order to split our network into 3 tiers and across 3 availability zones we have created the following subnets (see image 1 below):
+In order to split our network into 3 tiers and across 3 availability zones, we create the following subnets (see image 1 below):

-- Public Layer: This layer consists of 3 public subnets.
-One on each Availability Zone.
+1. Public Layer: Consists of 3 public subnets, one on each availability zone.

-- Application Layer: This layer consists of 3 private subnets. one on each Availability Zone.
+2. Application Layer: Consists of 3 private subnets, one on each availability zone.

-- Database Layer: This layer consists of 3 private subnets. one on each Availability Zone.
+3. Database Layer: Also consists of 3 private subnets, one on each availability zone.

 The main feature that makes a subnet "public" or "private" is how instances in that subnet access the internet.
-A public subnet is a subnet that allow its instances to access the internet via an Internet Gateway.
+A public subnet allows its instances to access the internet via an Internet Gateway.
 A private subnet, on the other hand, allows its instances to access the internet via either a Network Address Translation server (NAT) or via Amazon's managed NAT service (NAT Gateway).
-We have chosen to use amazon's NAT gateway as it is managed by AWS and it scales out as needed.
+In this example, we’ve chosen Amazon’s NAT Gateway for its ease of management and scalability.

 Public Subnets